-Yes, this is a copycat recipe that I’ve unabashedly been making for years.
+Years ago I discovered this copycat recipe of a famous Montreal ribs restaurant.
+Sweet, sticky, delicious, tender ribs that satisfy those rib cravings.Yes, this is a copycat recipe that I’ve unabashedly been making for years.
 And it’s delicious!
-The recipe is based on the mouth-watering famous Montreal ribs from a restaurant I used to go to when I lived in Montreal.
-My husband and friends who have been there agree that the ribs are pretty close to the original.
+The recipe is based on the mouth-watering famous Montreal baby back ribs recipe from a restaurant I used to go to when I lived in Montreal.
+My husband and friends who have eaten there agree that the ribs are pretty close to the original.

 The recipe has two secret ingredients that are not too common for ribs – applesauce and cinnamon.
 A third, slightly more weird (and optional) ingredient, is pickle juice.
 Don’t worry – they all work really well.

 The glaze takes a few minutes to put together and requires no cooking.
 It’s sweet and tangy and sticky with a unique flavour.
 It can easily be used on chicken too, including wings.
 Hmm – thinking out loud here, you could use it to toss with crispy oven-baked chicken wings.
 If you do, you might want to boil the glaze for a couple of minutes to thicken it a bit.

 For this recipe, I like to parboil the ribs.
 I know some people swear that pre-baking the ribs is a better way to go.
 To be honest, I use both methods.
 If I have less time, I go for parboiling and they turn out great.
 Finish of the ribs with the glaze either on the grill or under the broiler.

 - After parboiling, the ribs can be refrigerated, covered for a day or two.
 I suggest bringing the ribs to room temperature for an hour or so.
 The, to heat and add the sauce/glaze, either grill on medium heat or broil 10 inches from the heat source.
 This will give the ribs a chance to fully heat through.

 - 2 large racks baby back ribs